Patrick Buhr

 I am a Ph.D. candidate in the Department of Political Science at Vanderbilt University, and a graduate affiliate with the Center for Effective Lawmaking and the Center for the Study of Democratic Institutions.

 I study the U.S. Congress and presidency.
-My primary research agenda assesses how Congress’s increasingly partisan electoral incentives affect the president’s ability to advance a legislative agenda—particularly given that presidents frequently require bipartisan support to enact their priorities.
-I use a mixed-methods approach to address this question, using statistical methods alongside elite interviews and formal models.
-My work is supported by The Rogers Center for the American Presidency.
+My primary research agenda assesses how the nationalization of congressional elections shapes legislators’ incentives in responding to the president’s agenda.
+I apply a mixed-methods approach to this question, using quantitative methods alongside formal models and elite interviews.
+My work is supported by The Dirksen Congressional Center and The Rogers Center for the American Presidency.

-You can email me at patrick.buhr@vanderbilt.edu, or you can find a PDF of my CV here.
+You can email me at patrick.buhr@vanderbilt.edu or find a PDF of my CV here.

 Research